Competition Law & Antitrust Law

 We assist businesses in all areas of Competition Law

 Competition law is a field of law that seeks to maintain competition in all markets by regulating the anti-competitive conduct of companies.
 Competition Law allows for the investigation, control and evaluation of restrictive practices, abuse of dominant positions, and mergers.
 Competition Law is not only focused on competition issues – it includes public interest and social issues such as the promotion of small businesses, the interests of employees and black economic empowerment.
-Our team advises on merger control and prohibited practices, as well as legal and regulatory compliance in South Africa and other African jurisdictions.
+Our team advises on merger control and prohibited restrictive practices, as well as legal and regulatory competition law compliance in South Africa and other African jurisdictions.

 I find competition law diverse and challenging: One day I’m a litigator, the next day I’m a corporate lawyer and the next day I’m an economist.
 The field also spans various sectors, so there’s lots to learn about the relevant sector before applying the law each time.

 - Competition Audits